weikleda/cs456s23/lab2/lab_2_description.md

 A one-bit full adder will take in 3 one-bit inputs: two 1-bit inputs representing the digits to add and a one 1-bit carry_in.
 The full adder will have two outputs: a 1-bit sum and 1-bit carry_out that when used in conjunction with other one-bit adders will be the carry_in to the next more significant bit of the addition.

 ## Write Verilog for the one-bit full adder
 1. Write structural verilog for the one bit full adder.
-Name this module `full_adder`.
+Name this module `full_adder` and saved to `lab_2`.
-2. Create the schematic and verify it is the correct circuit.
-Recall `RTL analysis` -> Open Elaborated Design
+2. Create the 'schematic' and verify it is the correct circuit.
+Recall `RTL analysis` -> 'Open Elaborated Design'
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
 5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.
 6. Create a screen capture of the timing diagram for your lab report.

----

 ____